Asad006/MovieListApp_Proejct2/README.md

-# Project 2 - *Flixster pt1*
+# Project 3 - *Flixster pt2*

-Submitted by: **Asad merouani**
+Submitted by: **Asad Merouani**

-**MovieApp** is a movie browsing app that that show a list of movies and their related information.
+**MovieApp** is a movie browsing app that that show a list of movies and their related information from remote API.

-Time spent: **8** hours spent in total
+Time spent: **X** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [x] Users are able to see a customized app icon and launch screen
-- [x] Your app should work for any screen size and orientation using AutoLayout constraints
-  - [x] Mark here if you will demostrate auto layout implemention as horizontal rotation or different phone size or both, then erase this text
-- [x] Displays at least 5 different movies in a table view
-- [x] Can tap into detail view of movie with a full description, backdrop image, and title
+- [X] Implement network call and table view to display a list of movies currently playing (title, description, image)
+- [X] App has a collection view with the same list of movies
+- [X] Uses a tab bar controller to switch between collection view and table view screens

 The following **optional** features are implemented:

-- [ ] Unique UI changes, such as background, font/color changes, etc.
+- [ ] Make an additional network call to another end-point.
-- [ ] User implements a collection view
+- [ ] Allow users to scroll when context items are off-screen (table view implemention)
-- [ ] User implemenets tab bar controller with at least two screens

 The following **additional** features are implemented: